 \subsection{Ablation Study}

-\paragraph{Teacher consistency.} \looseness=-1 To empirically verify the teacher consistency principle, we design an ablation that crosses SFT-stage and OPD-stage teacher choices.
-We introduce QwQ-32B~\cite{qwq32b} as an additional teacher alongside Qwen3-32B at the 8B scale, and QwQ-32B alongside Qwen3-8B at the 4B scale, yielding a full grid of SFT and OPD teacher combinations.
-All other settings follow the main experiments.
-We conduct this ablation for both standard OPD and \methodterm, reported in Tables~\ref{tab:ablation_opd} and~\ref{tab:ablation_offline} respectively.
-The results uniformly confirm our theoretical prediction that the teacher-consistent setting, on the diagonal, always achieves the best performance, while mismatched teachers consistently degrade accuracy across all model scales and both paradigms.
+\paragraph{Teacher consistency.} \looseness=-1 To empirically verify teacher consistency, we cross SFT-stage and OPD-stage teacher choices by introducing QwQ-32B~\cite{qwq32b} alongside Qwen3-32B at the 8B scale and Qwen3-8B at the 4B scale, yielding a full grid of teacher combinations for both standard OPD and \methodterm in Tables~\ref{tab:ablation_teacher}.
+The results uniformly confirm our theoretical prediction that the teacher-consistent setting on the diagonal always achieves the best performance, while mismatched teachers consistently degrade accuracy.
 Notably, teacher inconsistency imposes a larger penalty on \methodterm than on standard OPD.
-At the 8B scale, mismatching from Qwen3-32B SFT to QwQ-32B OPD drops \methodterm by 6.8 points, from 69.9\% to 63.1\%, but drops standard OPD by only 3.7 points, from 68.5\% to 64.8\%.
-A similar asymmetry appears in the reverse direction.
-Averaged across all inconsistent teacher combinations and both model scales, \methodterm falls 1 to 2 points below standard OPD.
-This is precisely the failure mode we identified, namely that naively applying offline precomputation without enforcing teacher consistency does not reliably match standard OPD, and the gap is not random noise but a systematic consequence of the teacher mismatch.
-These findings are consistent with Theorems~\ref{thm:consistency_gap} and~\ref{thm:consistency_online}, which predict that mismatched teachers introduce an irreducible gradient bias of magnitude $G\sigma_\Delta$ into both paradigms, where $\sigma_\Delta$ measures the teacher mismatch under $\pi_{\text{ref}}$ (Assumption~\ref{asm:mismatch}).
-The amplified penalty for \methodterm arises from a compounding effect not fully captured by the per-step bound: a mismatched SFT teacher corrupts $\pi_{\text{ref}}$ in two roles simultaneously, both as the reference distribution and as the source of fixed rollouts, whereas standard OPD refreshes its rollout distribution from the current student at every step and can therefore partially recover from the reference bias over the course of training.
+At the 8B scale, mismatching from Qwen3-32B SFT to QwQ-32B OPD drops \methodterm by 6.8 points but standard OPD by only 3.7 points.
+This asymmetry arises because a mismatched SFT teacher corrupts $\pi_{\text{ref}}$ in two roles simultaneously for \methodterm, both as the reference distribution and as the source of fixed rollouts, whereas standard OPD refreshes rollouts from the current student at every step and can partially recover.
 Teacher consistency is consequently a more critical design requirement for \methodterm than for standard OPD.